2017 Fundraising campaign

 Puppets and fine food will be waiting for you!

-François Bissonnette, President and Funder, Realta Agence immobilière
+François Bissonnette, President and Founder, Realta Agence immobilière

 Michel Gamelin, General Manager, Caisse Desjardins des Versants du mont-Royal